JvanKatwijk/drmplus/README.md

 ------------------------------------------------------------------
-DRMPLUS-0.7
+DRMPLUS-0.8
 ------------------------------------------------------------------

-DRMPLUS-0.7 is experimental software for the decoding of DRM+ signals.
-The software is "in development" and far from error free.
+DRMPLUS-0.8 is experimental software for the decoding of DRM+ signals.
+The software is "still in development" and certainly not error free.

 ![drm-plus](/drmplus-drm.png?raw=true)